-If you’re questioning whether your Monroe home has bad indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Monroe home has poor indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times more polluted than outdoors, which can create long-term health problems.
+In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more polluted than outdoors, which can create long-term health issues.

-We’ve made a list of the most frequent origins of poor IAQ, the troubles they make and how you can fix these indoor air pollutants.
-If you’re worried about the air inside your residence, we suggest consulting with a expert like Lanz Furnace and Fireplace about which options are a good fit for your home.
+We’ve compiled a list of the most common causes of inferior IAQ, the troubles they make and how you can fix these indoor air pollutants.
+If you’re worried about the air inside your home, we advise consulting with a specialist like Lanz Furnace and Fireplace about which solutions are best for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from regular household products.
+Volatile organic compounds, or VOCs, are vapors emitted from everyday household products.

 - Building materials